 Spend a few hours walking the magnificent Golden Gate Bridge.
 Interesting fact, the government never actually stop painting the bridge – by the time they finish, they have to start all over again.
 Now, that’s a big job!

 My top tip is to plan this on the same day as heading to Muir Woods, which are only nine miles from the bridge.

 13.)
 Watch the Sunset at Baker Beach

 No visit to the city would be complete without a little down time at Musée Mécanique.
-This retro arcade offers its visitors a throw back to early 20th century games that where popular during that time.
+This retro arcade offers its visitors a throwback to early 20th century games that were popular during that time.
 My favourite is the Kiss-O-Meter, which in hindsight would either lift your ego (as a good kisser) or give you a cold-sore! 🤣

 15.)
 Soak Up The Culture in Castro